 - In Fallout the Enclave's oil rig explodes as you sail off into the night.

 - In Fallout 3, if you choose to nuke the Enclave Mobile Base in Broken Steel your getaway pilot lands a safe distance away to let you watch the bombs drop.

-- Donkey Kong Country 2's ending has Diddy, Dixie and DK watching Crocodile Isle collapse into the ocean as the sun sets.
+- Ending of Donkey Kong Country 2: Diddy's Kong Quest has Diddy, Dixie and DK watching Crocodile Isle collapse into the ocean as the sun sets.